adkron/dirtyinformation.com/_posts/2014-6-15-style-guides-are-failures.markdown

 Next, it is time to go through our old style guide and start asking ourselves "why?"
-Each decision that can be done in multiple ways needs to have a communicating reason that doesn't reach into what the look of the code.
-Looks are important, but your choices need to help the code to communicate more.
-Let's take an example from the ruby world.
+Each decision that can be done in multiple ways needs to have a communicating reason that doesn't reach into what the code looks like.
+Looks are important, but your choices need to allow the code to communicate more.
+Let's take an example from the Ruby world.

 ```ruby
   #Style Guide